 - Set up your own informal focus group.
 In conjunction with some outside expert data, it is a big plus to add your own structured research, like setting up a small focus group and documenting results.
 Variations include social media feedback, online bulletin boards, telephone surveys, and direct-mail surveys.

-There are two types of research that you need in the business plan.
-The big-picture market opportunity data is required, but called secondary.
-It consists of background data like demographic information, industry trends and census information.
+There are two types of research that you need in the business plan: primary and secondary.
+The big-picture market and industry data is obtained from other researchers.
+This is called secondary research.
+It consists of background data like demographic information, industry trends, and census information.
 More importantly, you need data as specific as possible to your product and your target market.
-This is called primary research, and certainly may include data that you have gathered from your own efforts.
+This data, collected by interviewing relevant people, is called primary research.

 The information you discover will allow you to build a profile of your target market and the entire industry.
 For instance, if you’re developing a product for car owners, you’d want to find out the number of car owners broken down by gender, age, and geography.
 Then you need to show how much this market segment spends on cars today, with spending growth rates from the past 10 years, and industry projections.